ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_agent_resources.md

 Choose one of following to create an environment:

-* Use the CLI: `amplify central create env my-environment-name`.
+* Use the CLI: `axway central create env my-environment-name`.
-* Use the CLI with a file: create a file (myEnvFile.yaml) containing the environment resource definition mentioned above and use `amplify central apply -f myEnvFile.yaml` to create it.
+* Use the CLI with a file: create a file (myEnvFile.yaml) containing the environment resource definition mentioned above and use `axway central apply -f myEnvFile.yaml` to create it.
 * Use the UI: Go to topology and use the "+ Environment" button.

-Run `amplify central get env`.
+Run `axway central get env`.
 You should see something similar to this:

 ```shell
 NAME                            AGE                TITLE                           RESOURCE KIND